-Technology acquisition issues that Mr. Kalyvas counsels clients on include: vendor representations on system performance and integration; cloud computing; ownership issues relating to custom programming and other intellectual property rights; acceptance testing; vendor accountability; and remedies for varying degrees of breach of warranty or system failure.
+Technology acquisition issues that Jim counsels clients on include: vendor representations on system performance and integration; cloud computing; ownership issues relating to custom programming and other intellectual property rights; acceptance testing; vendor accountability; and remedies for varying degrees of breach of warranty or system failure.
 Implementation issues include service level and statement of work development, system response time and downtime protection, data security and privacy, and disaster avoidance and recovery.

-Mr. Kalyvas has authored articles and books relating to Big Data and cybersecurity issues, including Big Data: a Business and Legal Guide (CRS Press, 2014) and Taking Control of Cybersecurity: a Practical Guide for Officers and Directors.
+Jim has authored articles and books relating to Big Data and cybersecurity issues, including Big Data: a Business and Legal Guide (CRS Press, 2014) and Taking Control of Cybersecurity: a Practical Guide for Officers and Directors.

-A graduate of the University of Michigan Law School (J.D., 1981) and Oakland University (B.A., 1977), Mr. Kalyvas was admitted to the California Bar in 1981.
+Jim is a graduate of the University of Michigan Law School (J.D., 1981) and Oakland University (B.A., 1977).